 About

-ODOT and the Deschutes National Forest are completing the preliminary design for a paved multi-use path along U.S. 97 from the south end of Bend to the Lava Lands Visitor Center.
+ODOT and the Deschutes National Forest are working on the early design for a new paved path for walking and biking.
+This path will go along U.S. 97, starting at the south end of Bend and ending at the Lava Lands Visitor Center.

-The path would begin at Knott Road and run on the east side of U.S. 97 within ODOT right of way to the High Desert Museum.
-The path would then cross under U.S. 97 utilizing a pedestrian undercrossing and continue on the west side of the highway to the Lava Lands Visitor Center.
-At Lava Butte, the path would go through the lava flow, creating a unique experience for trail users within the National Monument.
+The path will start at Knott Road and follow the east side of U.S. 97 to the High Desert Museum.
+Then, it will go under the highway through pedestrian tunnel.
+The path will continue on the west side of the highway to the Lava Lands Visitor Center.

 Location